duvoodi/duvoodi.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I am a computer engineering student at Iran University of Science and Technology.
-Passionate about technology and problem-solving, I aim to enhance my skills in software development and artificial intelligence.
-My academic journey focuses on gaining expertise in programming, algorithms, and innovative computing solutions.
+Hi, I’m Amir Mohammad Davoodi, a passionate *Computer Engineering* student at *Iran University of Science and Technology*.
+My academic journey has been shaped by a keen interest in *software development* and *machine learning*.

+I enjoy exploring the world of programming, solving complex problems, and building innovative solutions.
+My skill set includes:
+Proficiency in *Python* and *C++*
+Experience with *web development (HTML, CSS)* Mastering touch *typing* etc.

+In my free time, I like to work on personal projects, read about the latest tech trends, and collaborate with others on exciting ideas.

+Feel free to reach out to me through the contact methods listed below and check out my GitHub for more details about my works.